Muscular Dystrophy

 Tests

 Your doctor will perform a physical examination and review your medical and family history.
-In addition, he or she may order one or more of the following tests:
+In addition, they may order one or more of the following tests:

 Electromyogram (EMG)